RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/1-Introduction to this course/3-How to use this material.md

 _________________________
 ___________TBD - some sort of pointer to learners to access environment____________

-We have provided a test environment for you to carryout these tasks and actually get a feel of how system elements are built in Rapid Platform.
+We have provided a test environment for you to carry out these tasks and actually get a feel of how system elements are built in Rapid Platform.

 To access test environment use the following :
 __________________________